jsartisan/react-native-magnus/docs/content/docs/button/index.md

 title: Button
 ---

 Button is a wrapper around `<TouchableOpaicty />` or `<TouchableNativeFeedback />` of react-native.
 It accepts all props supported by them.
-On iOs, Button renders to TouchableOpaicty and on Android, it renders to TouchableNativeFeedback.
+On iOs, Button renders to TouchableOpacity and on Android, it renders to TouchableNativeFeedback.

 [[warning]]
 | Button won't work with Expo versions < 38.
-This is because we moved to `Pressable` component and Pressable is not available in Expo in version < 38 , because they does not support React Native v0.63.
-So we recommend using magnus version 1.0.40 for versions < 38.
+This is because we moved to `Pressable` component and Pressable is not available in Expo in version < 38.
+So we recommend using magnus version < 1.0.40 for expo versions < 38.

 ## Example #1